 If You Have Pain Behind the Knee, Here’s What It Could Mean

-Pay attention to the type of pain you experience since some causes for pain behind the knee warrant a trip to the emergency room.
-Miho Tanaka, MD, the director of the Women’s Sports Medicine Program at Massachusetts General Hospital in Boston, MA, says to watch out for blood clots, numbness and weakness in the leg, and fevers and redness associated with swelling.
-Blood clots should be quickly evaluated, and tingling or numbness that makes it hard to walk are also a sign to go to the ER, Dr. Tanaka says.
-Although swelling in the knee has many causes, in rare cases, it could be a sign of an infection, so it’s a good idea to seek immediate care.
-Steven Lyons, MD, an orthopaedic surgeon at Florida Orthopaedic Institute in Tampa, FL, adds that knee pain experienced after a major trauma like a fall or a car accident are also appropriate times for an ER visit.
+The problem is that knee pain is far too common: Research suggests about one in four adults will suffer frequent knee pain.
+Pay attention to the type of ache you experience since some causes for pain behind the knee warrant a trip to the emergency room.
+Miho Tanaka, MD, the director of the Women’s Sports Medicine Program at Massachusetts General Hospital in Boston, says the things that warrant immediate medical attention are blood clots—they can cause numbness and weakness in the leg—and fevers and redness associated with swelling.
+Although swelling in the knee has many causes, in rare cases, it could be a sign of an infection, so it’s a good idea to seek immediate care for that as well, says Steven Lyons, MD, an orthopedic surgeon at Florida Orthopaedic Institute in Tampa, Florida.
+He adds that knee pain experienced after a major trauma like a fall or a car accident means you need an ER visit.
 If the knee pain lingers longer than a week or two without any prior injury, Dr. Lyons recommends visiting a doctor instead.

 According to the American Academy of Orthopaedic Surgeons, meniscus tears are among the most common knee injuries.
-The meniscus act as “shock absorbers” between your thigh and shinbones.
+The meniscus act as a shock absorber between your thigh and shins.
 Someone with a torn meniscus might feel a “pop” along with pain, stiffness, and catching or locking in the knee.
-These are the signs you have a torn meniscus.
+Check out some more signs that you may have a torn meniscus.

 Arthritis and gout